 Laser is quick, relatively painless, effective and non-invasive.
 The results are seen within a few days.
 In addition to treating abnormal blood vessels and redness, Excel V is also very effective at treating abnormal pigmentation.

 Redness, mild swelling and some bruising are common after vascular laser treatment and are considered normal reactions.
 They can be covered with makeup and settle quickly.
 Cutera lasers are manufactured to the highest standards and are designed to treat a wide range of skin types.
 Complications such as blistering, ulceration, scarring and changes in pigmentation (either reduced or increased pigment) are rare in experienced hands.

 The cost of Excel V laser depends on the number of vessels to be treated and the time it takes.
 The minimum cost is $220 for a few spots or vessels.
 Otherwise the procedure is charged in time intervals.
-Please call the clinic for more information regarding pricing.
+Please call our vein clinic on 3214 1400 for more information regarding pricing.

 For microsclerotherapy to be effective, it is important to determine if there is an underlying cause that needs to be treated beforehand.
 Often there will be slightly larger reticular veins feeding the thread veins, and these will require ultrasound guided foam sclerotherapy.
 Very occasionally there is a more extensive source of increased pressure which might require endovenous laser ablation.
 Our doctors will assess you and advise the best treatment plan.